MaxKeshishev/Handle-Sign-Tool-JS-Script-for-Illustrator/README.md

 How to work with the script:

 1. Place the script file in Adobe\Adobe Illustrator 2023\Presets\en_GB\Scripts
-2. Select the rectangles in the Illustrator file
+2. Select the shapes in the Illustrator file
-2. Click File -> Scripts -> Anchors
+3. Click File -> Scripts -> Anchors

 You can improve: